Skip to main content

 Can I live in Quebec on a federal Express Entry PR?+

-If you received federal PR through a non-Quebec pathway (CEC, FSWP, PNP from another province), you are free to live anywhere in Canada, including Quebec.
-However, you were not specifically selected by Quebec and some integration programs are reserved for Quebec-selected immigrants.
+If you received federal PR through a non-Quebec pathway (such as the Canadian Experience Class, the Federal Skilled Worker Program, or another province's PNP), your mobility rights as a permanent resident generally let you live anywhere in Canada, including Quebec.
+However, you were not selected by Quebec, and some Quebec settlement or integration programs are oriented toward Quebec-selected immigrants.

 Does Quebec recognize federal criminal rehabilitation?+